MinecraftServerControl/mscs/README.md

 * mscs-backup-location         - Location to store backup files.
 * mscs-backup-log              - Location of the backup log file.
 * mscs-backup-duration         - Length in days that backups survive.
 * mscs-log-duration            - Length in days that logs survive.
+A value less than 1 disables log deletion.
 * mscs-enable-mirror           - Enable the mirror option by default for worlds (default disabled).
 * mscs-mirror-path             - Default path for the mirror files.
 * mscs-overviewer-bin          - Location of Overviewer.